datacarpentry/sql-socialsci/episodes/01-relational-database.md

 A relational database is a collection of data items organised as a set of tables.
 Relationships can be defined between the data in one table and the data in another or many other tables.
 The relational database system will provide mechanisms by which you can query the data in the tables, re-assemble the data in various ways without altering the data in the actual tables.
 This querying is usually done using SQL (Structured Query Language).
 SQL allows a great many queries to be constructed from the use of only a few keywords.
-You could have a relational database with only one table, but then you wouldn’t have any relationships and it would be more like a spreadsheet.
+You could have a relational database with only one table, but then you would’t have any relationships and it would be more like a spreadsheet.
 Databases are designed to allow efficient querying against very large tables, more than the 1M rows allowed in an Excel spreadsheet.

 ## What is a table?

 As were have noted above, a single table is very much like a spreadsheet.
 It has rows and it has columns.
 A row represents a single observation and the columns represents the various variables contained within that observation.
-Often one or more columns in a row will be designatesd as a 'primary key' This column or combination of columns can be used to uniquely identify a specific row in the table.
+Often one or more columns in a row will be designated as a 'primary key' This column or combination of columns can be used to uniquely identify a specific row in the table.
 The columns typically have a name associated with them indicating the variable name.
 A column always represents the same variable for each row contained in the table.
 Because of this the data in each column will always be of the same *type*, such as an Integer or Text, of values for all of the rows in the table.
 Datatypes are discussed in the next section.